University and State Library Darmstadt: History

-Basis of the library was the book collection of George I, Landgrave of Hesse-Darmstadt in 1567, the year the landgrave moved to Darmstadt.
+The library's basis was the book collection of George I, Landgrave of Hesse-Darmstadt in 1567, the year the landgrave moved to Darmstadt.
 In 1595, the collection comprised c.
 750 works.
-The Darmstädter Hofbibliothek had been located in the Residential Palace Darmstadt (Schloss).
+The Darmstädter Hofbibliothek was located in the Residential Palace Darmstadt (Schloss).
 Louis VI, Landgrave of Hesse-Darmstadt acquired the library of the Hanau Privy Councilor Johann Michael Moscherosch (1601–1669) with c.
 2300 books, which was placed in the Glockenbau (bell building), part of the Schloss.
 The first librarian Johann Balthasar Moscherosch took office in 1692.
 Louis I, Grand Duke of Hesse (1753–1830), with his passion for collecting, promoted the library (1789: 16,000 volumes).
 During secularization in 1803, libraries of the Benedictines in Seligenstadt, the Dominicans in Wimpfen, the Capuchins in Bensheim and Dieburg and the Carmelites in Hirschhorn were brought to Darmstadt.
-Substantial was the 1805 addition of the Cologne Baron von Hüpsch (1750–1805) collection.
+A substantial addition in 1805 was the collection of Cologne's Baron von Hüpsch (1750–1805).
 In 1834, under Louis II, Grand Duke of Hesse, the library moved to the new Baroque part (De-la-Fosse-Bau) of the Schloss.
 It was the ninth largest library of the German empire in 1902, grown to 564,000 volumes in 1914 and named Hessische Landesbibliothek in 1920.
-In the Brandnacht (fire night) on 11 to 12 September 1944 the library in the Schloss was partly destroyed and the majority of the books were burned.
+In the During the fire night (Brandnacht) on 11 to 12 September 1944 the library in the Schloss was partly destroyed and the majority of the books were burned.
 In 1948, the institution was merged with the former Technische Hochschule library to the Hessische Hochschul- und Landesbibliothek.

-After integration into the Technische Universität Darmstadt in 2000, it received its new name in 2004.
+After its integration into the Technische Universität Darmstadt in 2000, it received its new name in 2004.
 In 2012, ULB Darmstadt moved to a new building.